 - Limited access to emergency medical care

 - Remote residential locations.
 In some remote residential locations (e.g. remote rural areas), access to medical care and early administration of adrenaline may not be possible unless an adrenaline autoinjector is provided to the patient or their carers for administration.
 It is important to distinguish this situation of permanent risk from those at short-lived risk (e.g. bushwalking, school camps).

 3. Not normally recommended

-- in patients with asthma without anaphylaxis or generalised allergic reactions.
+- Asthma without a history of anaphylaxis or generalised allergic reactions.

 Children less than 10kg